Robot Odyssey

-Robot Odyssey is a puzzle video game developed by Mike Wallace, Dr. Leslie Grimm and published by The Learning Company in December 1984.
-It was released for the Apple II, TRS-80 Color Computer, and DOS.
-Most players have found it incredibly challenging.
+Robot Odyssey is a digital logic game developed by Mike Wallace and Dr. Leslie Grimm and published by The Learning Company in December 1984.
+It is a sequel to Rocky's Boots, and was released for the Apple II, TRS-80 Color Computer, and MS-DOS.
 The player is readying for bed when, suddenly, they fall through the floor into an underground city of robots, Robotropolis.
 The player begins in the sewers of the city with three programmable robots, and must make their way to the top of the city to try to find their way home again.
+Most players have found it challenging.